-VOXX International Corporation understands the importance of protecting the information we maintain.
-We are writing to inform you about an incident that may have involved some of your personal information, as we describe below.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+I am writing to notify you of a data security incident caused by a vulnerability in a file transfer application provided by our third-party vendor, Accellion, Inc., which may have involved some of your information.
+This letter explains the incident, measures we have taken, and steps you can take in response.